-3.2.1 CCR Removal
+5.1.1 CCR Removal

-Hanson (2020b) proposes to remove the CCR from the current footprint of the Emery Pond and any additional CCR located at and beneath the Gypsum Loadout Area.
-Clean closure (removal of any CCR materials) will be visually confirmed prior to continued construction activities.
-The CCR removal is expected to remove the source of groundwater monitoring well impacts at the Site, allowing groundwater to improve while the requested GMZ is in effect.
+Hanson (2020b) proposes to remove the CCR from the current footprint of the Emery Pond and any additional CCR located at and beneath the Gypsum Loadout Area to visually clean levels.
+Clean closure (removal of any CCR materials) will be visually confirmed and certified by a Professional Engineer prior to continued construction activities.
+The CCR removal is expected to remove the source of the observed groundwater impacts at the Site, allowing groundwater to improve while the requested GMZ is in effect.

-3.2.2 Construction of a CCR Rule Compliant Liner
+5.1.2 Construction of a CCR Rule Compliant Liner

-After removal of the CCR from the current footprint of Emery Pond, a new storm water basin will be constructed within the footprint of then former Emery Pond, which basin will include a CCR Rule compliant composite liner system and a perimeter drainage system located beneath the outside toe of the liner system (Hanson, 2020b).
+After removal of the CCR from the current footprint of Emery Pond, a new storm water basin will be constructed within the footprint of the former Emery Pond, which will include a CCR Rule compliant composite liner system and a perimeter drainage system located beneath the outside toe of the liner system (Hanson, 2020b).
 The liner system is not required by the federal CCR rule because regulated CCR is not expected to be discharged to the new basin following CCR removal from the existing pond.
 However, the liner will be added as a conservative, protective measure at significant expense, and it should eliminate any discharges to groundwater from the new basin.
-Additionally, the installation of the perimeter toe drain around the base of the basin liner system provides protection from hydraulic pressures to the liner system and provides for collection of groundwater in the vicinity of the new basin.
-Section 3.9 of the Closure Plan (submitted with this Plan) contains a complete description of the perimeter toe drain.